Ford Ecosport Insurance Rates

 Rates are averaged for all Ford Ecosport models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for a Ford Ecosport requires avoiding accidents and claims, having above-average credit, not filing small claims, and deciding if full coverage is necessary.
-Make time to compare rates every year by quoting rates from direct car insurance companies like Progressive and GEICO, and also from several local insurance agents.
+Saving money on auto insurance requires not taking risks behind the wheel, having above-average credit, avoid buying unnecessary coverage, and possibly raising deductibles.
+Take the time to compare rates every time your policy renews by requesting rates from direct insurance companies like Progressive and GEICO, and also from several local insurance agents.

-- Drivers considered higher risk with a DUI or reckless driving violation pay on average $1,510 more each year to insure a Ford Ecosport
+- Drivers with DUI or reckless driving convictions pay on average $1,490 more every year for Ecosport insurance

 Is a Ford Ecosport worth buying?
 If insurance rates are too high, you may regret buying a vehicle.
 If you want to start shopping for new Ford EcoSport insurance rates, enter your ZIP code in our free tool below.